Unit Commitment Predictor With a Performance Guarantee: A Support Vector Machine Classifier

 \subsection{Distributionally robust SVM}

-An assumption is often made in the current literature that the training data follows a certain distribution, which is also the underlying distribution of the test data.
-This assumption is often violated in practice.
-When the underlying probability distribution of the training dataset is unknown, it is desirable to develop a distributionally robust classifier, which is robust to the distributional ambiguity.
-One approach to develop a distributionally robust classifier is based on Wasserstein distributionally robust optimization.
+The literature often assumes that training and test datasets follow the same distribution, however this is not necessarily a valid assumption.
+When the distribution of training data is unknown, it is helpful to create a classifier which is robust to distributional uncertainty.
+One potential method is to use a Wasserstein distributionally robust optimization, yielding a distributionally robust SVM.
 Built upon \eqref{SVM_regularized_continous}, the distributionally robust SVM writes as

-where $\mathbb{B}_\rho(\hat{\mathbb{P}}_H)$ denotes the set of distributions whose distance to the empirical distribution $\hat{\mathbb{P}}_H$ is lower than or equal to the pre-defined value $\rho\in \R$.
+where $\mathbb{B}_\rho(\hat{\mathbb{P}}_H)$ denotes the set of distributions, whose distance to the empirical distribution $\hat{\mathbb{P}}_H$ is lower than or equal to the pre-defined value $\rho\in \R$.
 Optimization \eqref{DRC_linear} obtains the worst distribution $\mathbb{Q}$ within $\mathbb{B}_\rho(\hat{\mathbb{P}}_H)$, and optimally classifies samples against it.
-This distributional robustification helps reduce the risk of misclassification and over-fitting in real-world applications.

 It has been proven in \cite{Soroush1} and \cite{Soroush2} that, under certain circumstances, \eqref{DRC_linear} is equivalent to a \textit{regularized} version of the linear SVM \eqref{SVM_regularized_continous}.
 Accordingly, for every $\rho \ge 0$, there exists a value $\lambda\in \R$ such that the distributionally robust SVM is analogous to the regularized SVM.
 As a result, \eqref{DRC_linear} is equivalently rewritten as

-where $\lVert \cdot\rVert_2$ is the norm $2$ operator.
-The first term in (\ref{SVM_DRC_regularized}) is the expected hinge loss, whereas the second term is the regularization term to avoid over-fitting.
-Note that (\ref{SVM_DRC_regularized}) is an unconstrained quadratic programming (QP) problem.